frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 Somehow this son has learned this great lesson.
 "And they began to make merry."
 Maybe think in your family of trying to celebrate spiritual realities.
 Feast days.
-Make Easter and Christmas and Easter and Pentecost big days.
+Make Christmas and Easter and Pentecost big days.
 Follow the liturgy.
 Make merry in your family.

-The family should be a place of joy.
 The family should be a place of fun.
-Not all the time.
-But on certain occasions we should throw the house out the window.
+Not all the time, but on certain occasions we should throw the house out the window.
 Help people to see that our family is a place where we have a good time.

 We enjoy ourselves.
 Christ enjoyed himself in Bethany.
 He enjoyed himself in that domestic Church with his best friends.
 They had a good